turingschool/lesson_plans/ruby_02-web_applications_with_ruby/git_redux.markdown

 * use interactive rebase to rewrite history by squashing and/or modifying commits
 * navigate GitHub using keyboard shortcuts
 * demonstrate git workflow in teams
-* review and discuss code using GitHub's tools (pull requests, line comments, milestones)
+* review and discuss code using GitHub's tools (pull requests, line comments)
 * write complete documentation using commit messages and pull requests

 ## Lesson